 I find it all too easy to relate to people in that sometimes their worries, troubles and pre-occupations seem to be my own.
 My life is full of meaning because of this, of purposeful objects and people, of design, intelligence and usefulness.
 However, the wilderness still calls me.

 In moments of great need, I, like most people, project my inmost desires onto other people and the external world which surrounds.
 I usually know when I am doing this, although frustratingly 1 sometimes still find myself unable to stop it.
 I don’t take myself too seriously and see most of my ends and aspirations as contingent.
 When I really want something, I save up for it.
 During my late adolescence and early adulthood my best friends were women of my own age.
-Now 1 seem to prefer male company.
+At one time I seemed to prefer male company.
 I see existentialism is a great intellectual challenge.
 In none of the relationships I had with women in my younger days did I feel I was being exploited.

 Even should they wish it so, the majority have not yet learned to feel the power of governments as their own.
 Neither do most people’s opinions coincide with their representatives’ ones.
 Every law the people has not ratified in person is null and void.
 In fact, it is not a law at all.
 The people of this and other lands may think themselves free but are grossly mistaken They are free only when electing representatives in government systems.
 As soon as they are elected, slavery overtakes them, and democracy is negated and ignored.